dinoboards/yellow-msx-series-for-rc2014/msx/docs/apps.md

 > msxdos text editor

-## CHKSPD*
+## RTCCALB

-> utility to measure and calibrate the RTC clock
+> Utility to measure and calibrate the RTC clock against the CPU clock

-## XRECV2
+## XRECV

-> More capable xmodem receive utility for the SIO/2 2nd serial port.
+> Xmodem receive utility for the SIO/2 2nd serial port.
 Support CRC and 1024 packets

 ## TELNET*